• Skip to primary navigation

 Cookies on tan parchment paper with blueberries.

-STEP 7: Preheat the oven to 350°F/180°C and bake 6-8 cookies at a time for 14-17 minutes.
-They're done when the edges are golden brown but the middles still look a bit underdone.
-Let them cool on the hot tray for 5-10 minutes (they'll keep cooking a bit) before transferring to a wire cooling rack.
-Let them reach room temperature and enjoy!
+Step 7: Bake!
+The cookies done when the edges are golden brown but the middles still look a bit underdone.
+Let them cool on the hot tray for 5-10 minutes (they'll keep cooking a bit), then transfer to a wire cooling rack.

 Expert Baking Tips